 If you’re looking for practicality keep in mind that wearing pleated trousers is going to provide more room for a pistol/in-waist-band holster (IWB) combination.
-Non-pleated trousers and slim-cut trousers usually fit closers to your abdomen than pleated trousers.
+Non-pleated trousers and slim-cut trousers usually fit closer to your abdomen than pleated trousers.
 Pleats can give you a bit more space for your upper thighs and work to provide comfort and movement for you.
-If you are bigger in the waist, a pleated trouser is the way to go, because a flat front will look tight.
+If you are bigger in the waist, a pleated trouser is the way to go, because a flat front will look tight, and may feel constricting.

 A jacket will cover the trouser.
 Go for a single pleat on each side rather than multiple pleats to stay trendy.
 You’ll want room for your hands to go into your pockets and will be thankful for the comfort.

 Cuffs: Pleats generally go with cuffed pants.
 Tradition dictated that a cuffed trouser hem was most formal and a classy mark for the distinguished man.
 I’ve seen straight, legged “mod” cut trousers with cuffs but this can be a weird look for larger guys and might not look well.
 It may give the appearance of an upside down bowling pin; large thighs with peg-legged pants and cuffs is off-putting.
 You want smart lines for your utility dress wear.

 Honestly, your trouser hem can be cuffed or un-cuffed, depending on your build and preferences.
 Cuffs are usually 2.5cm to 3.25cm (1-1.5inches) but any longer or shorter is less “smart” looking.
 Clearly personal preferences or fashion dictates what people choose.
 A taller/wider cuff can take away from a man’s height while those with shorter legs, as I stated prior, can make a man look shorter.
 Whatever you choose, just be sure to have no excess fabric hanging loose or billowing, like MC Hammer.